-Press Release (ePRNews.com) - CHICAGO, IL - Oct 27, 2016 - Levo Therapeutics, Inc. announced today that it has agreed to terms with Swiss-based Ferring Pharmaceuticals that, subject to contract, grant Levo Therapeutics worldwide rights to Ferring’s drug, carbetocin, for the treatment of Prader-Willi syndrome (PWS).
+Press Release (ePRNews.com) - Oct 27, 2016 - Levo Therapeutics, Inc. announced today that it has agreed to terms with Swiss-based Ferring Pharmaceuticals that, subject to contract, grant Levo Therapeutics worldwide rights to Ferring’s drug, carbetocin, for the treatment of Prader-Willi syndrome (PWS).
 The agreement includes full data rights to the intranasal carbetocin regulatory docket, all associated intellectual property, and API for ongoing clinical development.

 Ferring has completed a successful Phase II trial comparing intranasal administration of carbetocin to placebo in PWS patients in the US, demonstrating a clinically meaningful improvement in hyperphagia and associated behavioral symptoms compared to placebo.
 The treatment was safe and well tolerated and the drug is ready to progress to the next phase of development.
 Carbetocin for the treatment of PWS received orphan drug designation in the EU in 2012 and in the US in 2014.

 “We are very pleased to acquire the opportunity to advance intranasal carbetocin, building on Ferring’s encouraging proof of concept results in PWS.
 Patients with Prader-Willi syndrome have been underserved and are in desperate need of new therapeutic options.
 Intranasal carbetocin fits squarely within our mission to address this serious, unmet medical need,” said Sara Cotter, CEO of Levo Therapeutics.